sybrew/the-seo-framework/readme.txt

 * You can now select a preferred Twitter Card type for every post, term, and custom post type.
 * Do you fancy the SEO Bar but find it distracting?
 Toggle the new dull, low-contrast color scheme.
 * Special characters are now normalized for SEO Bar assertions, so it is now far more accurate.
-* Users with an author role anywhere in a multisite network now have their SEO meta tweaked from any site.
+* Users with an author role anywhere in a multisite network can now have their SEO meta tweaked from any site.
 * Tooltip backgrounds and various border accents now adhere to the admin color scheme (once more).

 **Apex**